-The report was overseen by GHSA Executive Director Jonathan Adkins and Director of Federal Relations Erik Strickland.
+The report and this revision were overseen by GHSA Executive Director Jonathan Adkins, former Director of Federal Relations Erik Strickland, and Senior Director of Communications and Programs Kara Macek.
 The views and recommendations in this publication do not necessarily reflect those of GHSA, Responsibility.org or the individuals or organizations represented on the Advisory Panel.